What is PEP?

 - Vaginal or anal intercourse without a condom with a person selling or buying sex.

-- Vaginal or anal intercourse without a condom with a person who injects drugs and has a migrant background.
+- Vaginal or anal intercourse without a condom with a person who injects drugs.

 - Vaginal or anal intercourse without a condom with a person living with HIV who is not on HIV medication.